-In the industry we have a long history of constantly pushing the limits of technology taking the voltage levels and cable dimensions to new levels.
+In the industry, we have a long history of constantly pushing the limits of technology taking the voltage levels and cable dimensions to new levels.
 This led us to launch the first commercial 640 kV HVDC XLPE cable last year increasing the voltage level from the previous record of 525 kV HVDC.
-In the years to come I believe the industry will use 525 kV or 640 kV cables for more projects to when suitable of course.
+In the years to come, I believe the industry will use 525 kV or 640 kV cables for more projects when suitable of course.

 How is NKT positioned for the shift in technology?